benayat/end-project-MERN-bank-api/README.md

 - fixing all bugs in the backend in the original bank project. getting it approved by the staff after I can show them it's possible.

+- also today: do all authentication part from udemy!

 # MERN-boilerplate-restapi

 fullstack simple rest-api with mongodb(as mongoose), and express routing in nodejs. simple UI with react, and deploy in heroku